-IMPACT ON OPERATIONS

-Transition to a zero emissions fleet will be a comprehensive change for how Community Transit operates as it effects all facets of its organization, including:
+IMPACT ON OPERATIONS Transition to a zero emissions fleet will be a comprehensive change for how Community Transit operates as it effects all facets of its organization, including:

-EMERGING TRENDS AND OPPORTUNITIES

-Pandemic-Related Effects

-Pandemic-related effects to longterm travel patterns are unknown.
+EMERGING TRENDS AND OPPORTUNITIES Safety and Security Passenger safety and security is an important area of focus for Community Transit.
+Ongoing initiatives to enhance safety and security on Community Transit services include implementation of a Transit Security Officer program, continuing to contract with the Snohomish County Sheriff's Office for Transit Police services, and participation in the Snohomish County social worker program.
+While our transit system is very safe, these initiatives allow us to continue to be proactive and look for the best ways to ensure that our customers and employees feel safe in the nearand long-term.
+Pandemic-Related Effects Pandemic-related effects to longterm travel patterns are unknown.
 Options to telework, which depend on job type, may reduce or shift the demand for transit, carpool, and vanpool commutes, and there may be increased demand for midday, evening, and weekend travel than what was observed before the pandemic.

-Labor Force Shortages and Shifting Demographics

-Workforce shortages will be exacerbated by the growing transit needs of Puget Sound's aging population, which is expected to make up 18% of the region's population by 2050 (a large leap compared to the 9% to 11% share of seniors in decades past), and a continuing decline in fertility rates.1

-Figure 6 shows how younger generations currently make up a smaller percentage of the country's total population.
+Labor Force Shortages and Shifting Demographics Workforce shortages will be exacerbated by the growing transit needs of Puget Sound's aging population, which is expected to make up 18% of the region's population by 2050 (a large leap compared to the 9% to 11% share of seniors in decades past), and a continuing decline in fertility rates.
+JOURNEY 2050 Figure 6 shows how younger generations currently make up a smaller percentage of the country's total population.
 Over time, agency staff like transit drivers and maintenance workers will age out of the workforce and we may face challenges in recruiting at a sufficient rate to replace those that retire and to meet growing service needs.